LOADING

 So, it all boils down to Me, Myself and I.

 People like to share things… That say something about themselves: “I am a person who knows about typography.”
-That are highly visual: “100 Beautiful Examples Of Tilt-Shift Photography”.
+Those are highly visual: “100 Beautiful Examples Of Tilt-Shift Photography”.

 It’s quite simple, really!
 And Buzzfeed gets it.